-Once you are satisfied the company can do the work well, price becomes your primary consideration.
+Once you are satisfied the company can do good work, price becomes your primary consideration.

-It’s pretty easy to collect proposals from companies.
+It’s easy to collect proposals.
 Typically, you don’t have to be home when bidders are looking at the job.
-But keep these points in mind as you solicit bids:
+But keep these points in mind:

 - No-shows are a common complaint about tree care services.
 Invite more companies than you actually need; then, once you have enough bids, cancel the remaining visits.

-- If you won’t be home, provide careful instructions as to exactly what work you want done.
+- If you won’t be home, provide careful instructions as to exactly what work you need.

 - To make sure you know precisely what is being offered, request itemized written bids.

-- If the following services are not included in a written bid for tree removal or pruning, they probably aren’t included in the price: cleaning up the area afterward, hauling away the debris, cutting wood to desirable firewood lengths, splitting wood, stacking wood, and removing the stump.
-If you want any of these services, ask companies to include them in their bids.
+- If the following services are not included in a written bid for tree removal or pruning, they probably aren’t included in the price: cleaning up the area afterward, hauling away debris, cutting wood into logs for firewood, splitting wood, stacking wood, and removing the stump.
+Ask companies to include any of these services in their bids.

 - Other points to clarify in bids for tree removal or pruning (and in the contract that follows): exact work to be done (for example, “removal of all dead, dying, and weak branches of at least one-inch diameter”); dates by which the work will begin and end; branches to be lowered or dropped; and precise responsibility for any damage caused.

 - Points to be covered in bids (and contracts) for spraying: type of spray and equipment to be used; pest or disease to be treated; and preparations you must make (for instance, covering lawn furniture).